Skip to main content

 • International Standards on Auditing

-According to the 2010 Audit Law, audits must be conducted in accordance with ISA as issued by the IAASB, translated by the Institute of Certified Auditors of Republic of North Macedonia (ICARNM), and published in the Official Gazette of the Republic of North Macedonia.
+In accordance with the Audit Law, statutory audits in North Macedonia are required to be conducted in accordance with International Standards on Auditing (ISA) as issued by the International Auditing and Assurance Standards Board (IAASB), translated by the Institute of Certified Auditors of the Republic of North Macedonia (ICARNM), and published in the Official Gazette.

 • Code of Ethics for Professional Accountants

-All professional accountants in the Republic of North Macedonia are required to abide by the IESBA Code of Ethics as stipulated in the respective laws: the 2012 Law on Accounting Services and the 2010 Audit Law.
+All professional accountants in North Macedonia are required to comply with the International Code of Ethics for Professional Accountants (including International Independence Standards) as established under the applicable legal framework, including the Audit Law and the Law on Accounting Practice.

-The 2010 Audit Law mandates the adoption of the Code of Ethics as issued by the IESBA, translated by the Institute of Certified Auditors of Republic of North Macedonia (ICARNM), and published in the in the Official Gazette of the Republic of North Macedonia.
-ICARNM reports that the 2009 version of the IESBA Code is officially published for application.
+For certified auditors, the Audit Law requires the adoption of the Code as issued by the International Ethics Standards Board for Accountants (IESBA), translated by the Institute of Certified Auditors of the Republic of North Macedonia (ICARNM), and published in the Official Gazette.

-The Institute of Accountants and Certified Accountants (IACA), in accordance with the Law on Accounting Services, is responsible for enforcing Accountants’ and Certified Accountants’ compliance with the IESBA Code of Ethics as published in the Official Gazette of the Republic of North Macedonia.
-IACA members therefore also adhere to the 2009 IESBA Code of Ethics.
+For accountants and certified accountants, the Institute of Accountants and Certified Accountants (IACA), in accordance with the Law on Accounting Practice, is responsible for enforcing compliance with the Code as published in the Official Gazette and incorporated into the national legal framework.

 • International Public Sector Accounting Standards

-A North Macedonian translation of cash-basis IPSAS (the Rulebook on Financial Reporting) was published in the Official Gazette No. 116, December 29, 2005, by the Ministry of Finance.
-Subsequently, a Macedonian translation of the 2012 Handbook of International Public Sector Accounting Pronouncements was translated by the Centre of Excellence in Finance.
+A Macedonian translation of cash-basis IPSAS, through the Rulebook on Financial Reporting, was published in Official Gazette No. 116 of December 29, 2005, by the Ministry of Finance.
+Subsequently, a Macedonian translation of the 2012 Handbook of International Public Sector Accounting Pronouncements was prepared by the Centre of Excellence in Finance.

 Current Status: Not Adopted